NaimAyat/UCLA_CS131/Reading2.md

 * Example in C: `#define MIN(X,Y) ((X) < (Y) > (X) : (Y))`.
 Call with `a = MIN(b,c)`
 * Although macros look and sometimes work like methods, they are not methods.
 Before a program is run or compiled, a pre-processing step replaces each use of the macro with a complete copy of the macro body, with the actual parameters substituted for the formal parameters.
 * *Capture*: in any program fragment, an occurence of a variable that is not statically bound within the fragment is *free*.
+* For passing parameters by macro expansion, the body of the macro is evaluated in the caller's context.
+Each actual parameter is evaluated on every use of the corresponding formal parameter, in the context of that occurence of the formal parameter (which is itself in the caller's context)
+### 18.8 By Name
+* For passing parameters by name, each actual parameter is evaluated in the caller's context, on every use of the corresponding formal parameter.